canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-shell.md

 >>>
 ```

 When you open the PySpark shell, Spark spawns a couple of executor pods in the background to process the commands.
-Let's verify that by fetching the list of pods in the `spark` namespace.
+You can see them by fetching the list of pods in the `spark` namespace.

 ```bash
 kubectl get pods -n spark